hidekazuna/Ruby-Cloud-Native-Buildpack/README.md

-This is the result of [Creating a Cloud Native Buildpack](https://buildpacks.io/docs/create-buildpack/).
+This is the result of [Creating a Cloud Native Buildpack](https://buildpacks.io/docs/create-buildpack/) before [Improving performance with caching](https://buildpacks.io/docs/create-buildpack/caching/).

 # How to use